 Crispy on the outside and tender in the middle, these Fried Green Tomatoes are addictive!
-Serve them as an appetizer, a party snack or make them the main attraction piled high on a BLT!
-This recipe for Fried Green Tomatoes is a variation of Southern Cooking’s version: skipping the sugar, adding a bit of cayenne for kick and finishing with flaky sea salt for extra flavor and crunch.
+Serve them as an appetizer or side dish, a party snack, or make them the main attraction piled high on a BLT!
+This recipe for Fried Green Tomatoes is a variation of Southern Cooking's version: skipping the sugar, adding a bit of cayenne for kick and finishing with flaky sea salt for extra flavor and crunch.

 If I'd known how easy it was to make Fried Green Tomatoes, I would have done it years ago.
 The growing season here in the High Desert of Oregon is short and when the weather begins to cool it means business.
 We'll have freezing overnight temperatures within days and that means that all of those green tomatoes on the vine must be picked.

 But I'm getting ahead of myself here because, before we met Parker, we didn't have tomatoes to pick, green or otherwise.